-If you are looking for the perfect relaxing escape from the smog of Bogota then look no further than the Thermal Spa in Choachí.
+If you are looking for the perfect relaxing escape from the smog of Bogota then look no further than the termales de Choachi (a thermal spa near Bogota).
 Just a 1-hour bus ride from Bogota you will find Thermales Santa Monica.
-This is the closest Thermal Spa to Bogota and well worth a visit.
+This is the closest Thermal Spa to Bogota and one of the most relaxing Bogota day trips you can make!

 After 2 months in Bogota I was in serious need of a few things: